BackupTheBerlios/hjb-svn/trunk/docs/rst/detailed-design/message-translation.rst

   - index=value

-* The value of the header field 'hjb.header.jmsclass' is
+* The value of the header field 'hjb.core.jms-message-class' is

   - javax.jms.StreamMessage